robksawyer/react-mobx-notification-system/README.md

 ## Roadmap

-* Improve tests and coverage
+* Write new tests and improve coverage
 * Improve performance

 ## Contributions